38degrees/redshift-loader-app/README.md

 implementation of a `ClockworkDatabaseEvent`).
 The `if?` method is checked by clockwork to check if a job should run, and our implementation double-checks that the difference between the current time and the last time the job succeeded is greater than or equal to the frequency for the job.

+# Temporarily disabling table copies
+You can temporarily disable a specific table copy by updating `table.disabled` to `true`.
+This column should be visible on ActivateAdmin.